chengsun/ep/docs/Sources.md

 **Reliability**:

-This is an official guide written by the OpenGL Architecture This is a primary source, written by a leading programmer himself about his own creation.
-I have found many online sources that refer to and cite this publication.
-This leads me to trust this source as relevant and reliable.
+This is an official guide written by the OpenGL Architecture Revision Board.
-In addition I have tried the technique outlined in the paper in my "Verlet" experiments, and they have all been very successful.
+Because of its official status, the information should be reliable.

 **Cross-references**: